Sticks'n'Sushi: UK Restaurants

 Since then, restaurants in White City, Shoreditch, Kingston, Richmond, Islington have followed with more already planned for 2025.
+The Manchester restaurant (in Spinningfields) opened in 2026.
+The Birmingham restaurant is planned to open in summer 2026 in Paradise in the city centre.

 Other restaurants

 In 2017 the company became even more international by opening in Germany.
 The restaurant was opened in Berlin on Potsdamer Straße.
 As of October 2023 there are three restaurants in the German capital.